+

 Landing page:

 A website can have multiple landing pages and each landing page on your website has its own importance.
 The purpose of a landing page is to convert visitors into leads.
-There can be different CTAs on each landing page rather than having multiple CTAs on the same page.
-Similarly, the following pages also fall in the category of landing pages.

 • Separate page for different services